MatX-inc/seqax/README.md

 ### Installation

 1. Install `graphviz` from your system package manager: e.g. `brew install graphviz` or `apt install graphviz`.
-2. Install Python dependencies, typically inside a virtualenv: `python -m pip install -r requirements.txt`
+2. Install Python dependencies, typically inside a virtualenv: `python -m pip install -r requirements-cpu.txt`.

+   NOTE: the `requirements-cpu.txt` is configured for CPU-based installation.
+For GPU or TPU installation, you may need a different install of JAX and jaxlib.
+Consult the [JAX install documentation](https://jax.readthedocs.io/en/latest/installation.html).
+If your GPU environment has a Torch-GPU installation, you may need to switch it to a Torch-CPU installation to avoid conflicts with JAX-GPU.

 ### Run on CPU for local development